SpikyZA/report/README.md

 - Sell the bot as your own
 - Release the bot as your own
 - Claim that this is your bot

+You can:
+- Use the bot in your own server